GeorgePap-719/DIFramework/README.md

 ### Performance

 We use a dfs on graph to load a class.
 An idea to improve this would be to use bfs, since most of the time, the dependencies are forming a straight line.
-This way we can greatly improve average and best time.
+This way we can greatly improve average and best space complexity.